emojicode/emojicode.github.io/src/guides/allegro.md

 appropriate way and passes it an instance of 🏔 that represents the created application.
 We’ll use it to draw in a moment.

-To recap: Call this class method, provide it with a callable and setup the application from there.
+To recap: Call this type method, provide it with a callable and setup the application from there.

 We’ll do so by creating a 📺 instance.
 A 📺 instance (say *display*) is